JamFfm/PHMeasureADS1115/README.md

 # What for?

 The pH has got an influence on the beer taste.
-Please inforn yourself in the literature.
+Please inform yourself in the literature.
 Usually the mash will be between 4.5pH and 5.8pH.

 >**The target pH for the mash usually should be between 5.3pH and 5.7pH**